Concordium/concordium.github.io/source/testnet/guides/run-node-ubuntu.rst

 Run a baker node on Ubuntu
 ==========================

 The following steps show you how to run a node as a :ref:`baker <baker-concept>` on a server that participates in the Concordium network.
-When a node is a baker node, it receives blocks and transactions from other nodes and propagates information about blocks and transactions to the nodes in the Concordium network.
+A node receives blocks and transactions from other nodes and propagates information about blocks and transactions to the nodes in the Concordium network.
+In addition, a baker node also participates in the lottery and produces its own blocks.
+If the stake is high enough the baker node also participates in finalization.

 Configure the node with baker keys
 ----------------------------------